Don't want to cook a big meal for Christmas? Let these restaurants help

 - Walgreens off Taylor Blvd

-Kroger and Walmart are open Christmas Eve, but they are all closed Christmas day.
+Kroger and Walmart are open on Christmas Eve, but they are all closed on Christmas day.

+If you're open and want to be added to this list, please email the name of your business and time you're open on Christmas Day to web@whas11.com.

 Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.